 Are there any appliances that you don’t use daily?
 Can they be placed somewhere else in the home… or even better can they be given away to reduce clutter?

-2 While purchasing appliances try to be smart, consider the ones that use minimum power and real estate for instance while buying microwave look for 5 star energy ratings and also something that can be installed into cupboards.
+2 While purchasing appliances try to be smart, consider the ones that use minimum power and real estate for instance while buying microwave look for 5-star energy ratings and also something that can be installed into cupboards.

 3 If you are doing dishes by hand, wipe them dry and stack them in cupboards.
 A rack full of wet dishes causes the room to be damp, an ideal atmosphere for mould and bacteria.

 4 Empty all those cabinets and organize items into frequently used, less frequently used, rarely used and never used.
-Feel free to let go of the items that you have never used this year, it is more likely that you will not use them again, it is a right moment to let go of clutter.
+Feel free to let go of the items that you have never used this year, it is more likely that you will not use them again, it is the right moment to let go of clutter.

-5Arrange your cabinets so that items that are frequently used are in easy to reach zones (top drawers, eye level shelves etc.).Organize pantry so that breakfast cereals are easy to reach this is the area that needs smooth and fast access during busy times of the day.
+5Arrange your cabinets so that items that are frequently used are in easy to reach zones (top drawers, eye-level shelves etc.).Organize pantry so that breakfast cereals are easy to reach this is the area that needs smooth and fast access during busy times of the day.

-6 When organizing spices group them logically for instance, you can group spices into daily spices, baking spices and Asian spices.
+6 When organizing spices group them logically, for instance, you can group spices into daily spices, baking spices and Asian spices.

-7 Before you start organizing fridge, remove all items in the fridge, store all perishables and frozen foods in an ice chest and defrost the fridge.
+7 Before you start organizing the fridge, remove all items in the fridge, store all perishables and frozen foods in an ice chest and defrost the fridge.
 Now clean the fridge thoroughly, below I have listed out how we can clean fridge without any harsh chemicals.

 8Don’t keep eggs in the refrigerator door, this will expose them to warm and cool air as we open and close the door and also it is more prone to accident, depending on the way door is opened.
-Instead always store them in the same carton they come.
+Instead, always store them in the same carton they come.

-9Use the same drawers that the manufacturer instructed to use for vegetables, this will keep moisture away by better air flow management and will keep the vegetables fresh.
+9Use the same drawers that the manufacturer instructed to use for vegetables, this will keep moisture away by better airflow management and will keep the vegetables fresh.

 10Last in first out, on each shopping trip always put newer items at the back of the refrigeration pushing old items to the front.
 Keep perishables front and centre to attract your attention each time you open the door.